fledge-iot/fledge/docs/tuning_fledge.rst

  - **Auto Generate On Failure**: This option controls whether a support bundle is automatically created when a service failure occurs.
 By default, this is set to **true**.
 When enabled, a support bundle is generated and saved in the **support** directory within the Fledge data directory.
 An alert is also triggered to notify the user that the bundle has been created.

  - **Bundles To Retain**: This setting defines how many support bundles should be retained.
-The default and minimum value is **1**, and the maximum number of bundles that can be retained is **3**.
+The minimum value is **1**, and the default number of bundles that can be retained is **3**.
 If the number of stored bundles exceeds this limit, the oldest one is automatically deleted to make room for the new bundle.
+Setting this value too high will increase the storage requirements for the Fledge instance.